Bitolterol

 Bitolterol is a prodrug of colterol.
 It has a rapid onset of action (2–5 minutes) and may last up to 6–8 hours.

 The drug, alone or in co-administration with theophylline, doesn't show cardiotoxic effect.

-The U.S. Food and Drug Administration (FDA) approved bitolterol in December 1984.
+The US Food and Drug Administration (FDA) approved bitolterol in December 1984.
 The drug was withdrawn from the market by Élan Pharmaceuticals in 2001.